-All four companies have gone on recent hiring binges with Hustle, the first company to make a big splash in the space with work for Sanders’ presidential campaign, going from just 12 employees at the beginning of 2017 to over 150 now.
+All four companies have gone on recent hiring binges, with Hustle, the first company to make a big splash in the space with work for Sanders’ presidential campaign, growing from just 12 employees at the beginning of 2017 to over 150 now.

 “Democrats invent, Republicans perfect”